-3.2 Dusk emergence roost survey results
+3.2 Dusk emergence and dawn re-entry roost survey results

 Species recorded active onsite during the dusk emergence survey included Common pipistrelle (Pipistrellus pipistrellus) (see Appendix B for sample sonogram examples).
-Activity was deemed high, with most activity related to commuting, but feeding also taking place in and around the property (see Appendix A for recorded bat contacts).
-The first bat contact came at 35 minutes after sunset at 20:05.
+Activity was deemed low, with most activity related to commuting from north to south, recorded by both surveyor 1 and 2 (see Appendix A for recorded bat contacts).
+The first bat contact came at 34 minutes after sunset at 20:46 (surveyor 2), immediately recorded by surveyor 1 at 20:47, with the bat passing very close from south to north from the rear gardens to the south of the Wendy House.
 It has been shown that pipistrellus sp. typically emerge 30 minutes after sunset to avoid predation.
 The proximity of the first contact to this time after sunset may indicate a roost(s) of this species nearby.
 Commuting activity and some foraging behaviour (as seen from the sonograms) continued throughout the survey period.
-In total

-117 bat contacts were recorded during the survey, the last at 21:16.
-During the survey period no bats were seen to emerge from the proposed site of the roof-light (see figure 2 for proposed site of the roof-light).
+In total 7 bat contacts were recorded, the last at 21:16.
+Bat activity further away was recorded by surveyor 2 on heterodyne.
+During the survey period no bats were seen to emerge from the building.